Pabitra-33/HelloWorld_Node/README.md

 #  HelloWorld_Node
-Developed one server in Node.js that listens on a specific port and responds with "Hello, world!". you can follow these steps:
+Developed one server in Node.js that listens on a specific port and responds with "Hello, world!".
+You can follow these steps to create one server in nodejs:

 .
 Install Node.js:
 If you haven't already, download and install Node.js from the official website: Node.js.